ad-freiburg/elevant/README.md

  `<data_directory>`, `evaluation-results` and `benchmarks`), for example (if security is not an issue) by giving all users read and write permissions to the directories in question with:

-    chmod a+rw -R <data_directory> evaluation-results/ benchmarks/
+    chmod a+rw -R <data_directory> evaluation-results/ benchmarks/ wikidata-types/

-Unless otherwise noted, all the following commands should be run inside the docker container.
+All the following commands should be run inside the docker container.
 If you want to use the  system without docker, follow the instructions in [Setup without Docker](https://github.com/ad-freiburg/elevant/wiki/Setup-Without-Docker) before continuing with the next section.

 ## Get the Data

-(Note: If you want to use a custom knowledge base instead of Wikidata/Wikipedia/DBpedia you can skip this step and instead follow the instructions in [Using a Custom Knowledge Base](https://github.com/ad-freiburg/elevant/wiki/Using-A-Custom-Knowledge-Base).)
+Note: If you want to use a custom knowledge base instead of Wikidata/Wikipedia/DBpedia you can skip this step and instead follow the instructions in [Using a Custom Knowledge Base](https://github.com/ad-freiburg/elevant/wiki/Using-A-Custom-Knowledge-Base).

 For linking entities in text or evaluating the output of a linker, our system needs information about entities and mention texts, e.g. entity names, aliases, popularity scores, types, the frequency with which a mention is linked